Code-Institute-Submissions/The-Monkees-19/README.md

 find 8 most popular Monkees songs.

-* Latest album - this information is placed in the home page, when user clicks on album's "Unwrap You At Christmas" image an external amazon.com page opens from where it can be bought.
+* Latest album - this information is placed in the home page, when user clicks on the album's "Unwrap You At Christmas" image,  an amazon.com page opens from where the alnum can be bought.

 * Tickets - on the events page a list of upcoming tours is provided.
-Users can see location, date and price (regular and VIP).
+Users can see locations, dates and prices (regular and VIP).

-* Private booking - users who want to arrange a show for their private pevents can contact the band through the form on contacts page.
+* Private booking - users who want to arrange a show for their private events can contact the band through the form on contacts page.

 * Social links - in the footer of every page users can click on